 Years of Experience

-When it comes to location, the highest average paycheck (around $86K per year) can be spotted in the company's headquarter city of Boston; Smithfield ($81K), Raleigh ($80K), and Durham (approximately $77K) are the next top-paying cities.
-Westlake is near the bottom for pay at $60K.
-Within the firm, employees working in Rhode Island take home the most — $88K annually on average.
+When it comes to location, the highest average paycheck ($80K annually) can be spotted in Durham, N.C.; the company's headquarter city of Boston, Mass. (about $80K), Raleigh, N.C. ($78K), and Merrimack, N.H. (around $68K) are the next top-paying cities.
+On the lower end is Salt Lake City, Utah at approximately $50K.
+Fidelity Investments workers in Massachusetts earn the most — $83K per year on average.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Project Management; individuals who claim it among their capabilities enjoy a higher median salary of $100K.
-A common skill in Fidelity Investments' work force is Microsoft Office; one in ten of survey participants report using it on the job.
-A typical employee's toolkit also contains Financial Analysis, Customer Service, and SQL.
+The highest-paying skill to have in this role seems to be Project Management; employees claiming this as part of the toolbox earn a median of $90K annually.
+A common skill in Fidelity Investments' work force is Microsoft Excel; one in eight of survey participants report using it on the job.
+Other top skills include Data Analysis, Microsoft Office, and Java.